 When I initially wrote the above entry for my book way back in 2015, I struggled with how little information existed about this house and the grim murder that took place here.
 As I was visiting the library yesterday, I decided to take a second look at the research for this particular location.
 Evidently, I didn’t look hard enough the first time.

 Situated on Andrew Jackson’s Military Road, a route constructed after the War of 1812 connecting Nashville, Tennessee with New Orleans, the Moore-Hill House was built for James Moore, an early politician in the state.
-For many years the house served as a stagecoach inn, but it was an incident in 1881 that gave the house a bit of a notorious reputation.
+For many years the house served as a stagecoach inn, but it was an incident in 1881 that gave the house a notorious reputation.
 According to family legend, a Mrs. Armstrong was killed by an African-American man with a grappling hook on a chain.
 After the gruesome killing, the cook ran out the back door and alerted the men working in the nearby fields.
 The supposed murderer was hunted down and lynched in the front yard.
 After consulting newspapers of the period, the events did not take place exactly as family memory recalls.

 Two brief reports appearing in area newspapers in December of 1881 attest that the murder was bloodier that family legend recounts.
 An African-American man (described in one newspaper as a “crazy negro”) attempted to seize one of the Armstrong children.
-The child’s mother, Mrs. Winchester Armstrong,” and her mother tried to wrestle the child away and both were killed.
+The child’s mother, Mrs. Winchester Armstrong, and her mother tried to wrestle the child away and both were killed.
 The newspaper reports that the child’s mother was struck in the head with an ax.
 Moments later, Mr. Armstrong approached and shot and killed the assailant.

 - “A heart-rending murder…” Pickens County Herald and West Alabamian (Carrollton, AL).
 7 December 1881.